 3-Homemade makeup remover pads

 Think about it.
 Let’s say that you put makeup on each day of the week except the weekends, this makes 1,825 one-time use makeup pads that go directly in the garbage at the end of the year.
 To be more eco-friendly about it, you can simply make your own makeup remover pads that you put in the washing machine after use.
 To do so, cut two circles of the same size in a sweet fabric for the skin such as cotton.
 Then, sew the two circles together with a sewing machine or with some sewing thread and a needle.
-If sewing is not your thing, you can buy a pack of 20 reusable makeup remover pads here:
+If sewing is not your thing, it can be found easily in a drugstore.

 4-Homemade beauty products